tarekmonjur/design-principles-patterns/readme.md

 ## :anchor: Program to Interfaces:

-This design principle guide us to make use to abstract types, not concret ones to allow our design to be more flexible and maintable.
+This design principle guides us to make use of abstract types, not concrete ones to allow our design to be more flexible and maintainable.

-#### Program to Inerface, Not implementatioins:
+#### Program to Interface, Not implementations:

-Where possible, components should use abastract classes or interfaces instead of a specific implementation.
+Where possible, components should use abstract classes or interfaces instead of a specific implementation.
-`Progeam to an interface` really means `Program to a super type`
+`Program to an interface` really means `Program to a super type`

 ### Programming in an implementation:

-Here we assigning the DB property to a new instance of the concrete class Commercial DB.
+Here we assign the DB property to a new instance of the concrete class Commercial DB.
 So if we use a specific concrete class, like Commercial DB.
 Then we are going to be stuck with that implementation and then we will have to end up essentially hard coding by specific database vendor.

 ![Program to implementation](https://github.com/tarekmonjur/design-patterns/blob/master/dist/programming-to-implementation.png)

-Like, if we want to change to another database in the future, Or like if we ant to test our code against a lightweight, low overhead test database, this design we have already committed to the commerical DB.
+Like, if we want to change to another database in the future, Or like if we ant to test our code against a lightweight, low overhead test database, this design we have already committed to the commercial DB.
 So, we have code rework including every reference to that database.

-### Programming in an inerface:
+### Programming in an interface:

-So if we know the desing principle **Program to inerface, not implemention** then here is our new design.
+So if we know the design principle **Program to interface, not implementation** then here is our new design.

-- Use interfaces or abastract classes when possible, rather then concrete classes.
+- Use interfaces or abstract classes when possible, rather than concrete classes.
 - Allow to better exploit polymorphism.
 - Frees classes from knowledge of concrete types.
 - Improves extensibility and maintainability.